Pro Bono Requirement for New York Bar

 Location of pro bono service includes anywhere in the world.

-Pro Bono service is defined as supervised law-related work that (1) assists in the provision of legal services without charge for persons of limited means; not-for-profit organizations; or individuals, groups, organizations seeking to secure or promote access to justice, including, but not limited to, the protection of civil rights, civil liberties, or public rights; or (2) assists in the provision of legal assistance in public service for a judicial, legislative, executive, or other governmental entity.
+Under the New York State Bar, pro bono service is defined as supervised law-related work that (1) assists in the provision of legal services without charge for persons of limited means; not-for-profit organizations; or individuals, groups, organizations seeking to secure or promote access to justice, including, but not limited to, the protection of civil rights, civil liberties, or public rights; or (2) assists in the provision of legal assistance in public service for a judicial, legislative, executive, or other governmental entity.

 For more information on this requirement and how to satisfy it, we strongly recommend that you review the Pro bono FAQs from New York State Office of Court Administration (pdf).